Get your FREE subscription to Write from the Frets Newsletter

 Ping-dong-boing!
 It got me thinking – maybe it’s time to share my unique approach to weaving imagery into songs.

-Now, you might be wondering, what’s so special about my approach to putting imagery in songs and cause people to see a video?
+Now, you’re wondering, ‘What’s so special about how he puts imagery in songs, and cause people to see a video?’

 I’m blind.

 But it won’t be for you, with Visual Songwriting for Everyone, you’re in for the reveal.
-You’ll learn how to craft your own potent songs using tried-and-true techniques to paint vivid pictures with your words.
+You’ll learn how to craft punchy songs using tried-and-true techniques to paint vivid pictures with your words.

 Slapping imagery on your song just for furniture sake can leave it flatter than a pancake squirrel on the highway.
 Trust me, that’s not the vibe you want for your songs.